sboesebeck/morphium/README.md

 ~900K msg/s, so the 100K+ column is real and even conservative on modern hardware.
 But forced into Morphium's semantics, where every message is sent synchronously and individually acknowledged by the broker (4 sender threads, `acks=all`), Kafka drops to ~8–10K msg/s vs.
-~1,800 msg/s for Morphium+PoppyDB on the same machine — a factor of 4–5, not 100+.
-Kafka's
-headline throughput comes almost entirely from batching thousands of records into each network round-trip (with no per-message broker ack and, by default, no per-message fsync — durability comes from replication), not from faster per-message handling.
-Morphium Messaging deliberately sends each message as an individually acknowledged insert; the remaining 4–5× is the price of a full ODM insert (object mapping, wire protocol, change-stream dispatch) per message._
+~1,800–4,900 msg/s for Morphium+PoppyDB on the same machine (host-state spread, see above) — a factor of roughly 2–5, not 100+.
+Kafka's headline throughput comes almost entirely from batching thousands of records into each network round-trip (with no per-message broker ack and, by default, no per-message fsync — durability comes from replication), not from faster per-message handling.
+Morphium Messaging deliberately sends each message as an individually acknowledged insert; the remaining 2–5× is the price of a full ODM insert (object mapping, wire protocol, change-stream dispatch) per message._